Title: Letters And Letter-Writing

 As a specimen of ultra-familiarity, see the Duke of Buckingham's letter to King James the First, which he commences as follows:

-"DEAR DAD AND GOSSIP,"
+"DEAR DAD AND GOSSIP,"and concludes thus:--

 "Your Majesty's most humble slave and dog, "STINIE."